ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 <img src="Planning-9.png" height=70px>
 3. Select one view to be "Inplane" and the other to be "Inplane 90"
 <img src="Planning-10.png" height=100px>
-3. In the Data panel, select the linear transform and edit properties, you should be able to see the slice views aligned to the needle
+3. In the Data panel, select the linear transform and edit properties, you should be able to see the slice views aligned along the needle
 <img src="Planning-11.png" height=400px>
 3. Adjust the location of the tip of the needle using the **translation** (LR, PA, IS) controls to match the tip of the needle to your area of interest.
 <img src="Planning-12.png" height=200px>
 3. Adjust the rotation of the needle (it will rotate around the tip) using the **rotation** (LR, PA, IS) controls until finding a trajectory that has a clear path and mimics how the transducer will be placed.
-Hint: Adjust the trajectory to make it orthogonal to the skin surface in the inline and inline90 views; this recreates the condition of placing a transducer aligned relative to the skin.
+Tip: Adjust the trajectory to make it orthogonal to the skin surface in the inline and inline90 views; this recreates the condition of placing a transducer aligned relative to the skin.
 <img src="Planning-13.png" height=400px>
 Note: If you navigate to other windows in 3DSlicer, the transition and rotation control may set back to 0s.
 But the transformation matrix will remain with the latest values applied.
 Any other adjustment will be added to the transformation matrix.
 4. Save transformation in text format.
 Select "Save data" and select text format for the transform.
 Take note of the path.
 Suggestion: Select a directory in the same path where T1W or SimbNIBS output is located.